intranda/goobi-workflow-plugins-en/administration/intranda_administration_config_file_editor.md

 After opening, all Goobi configuration files are listed on the left-hand side.
 These can be opened by clicking on the respective icon in order to edit them.

+Please note that the configuration file of this plugin does not appear in the list by default for security reasons and is editable only by super administrators.

+Also, no hidden files and no files from hidden folders are displayed.

 ![Open plugin without loaded file](../.gitbook/assets/intranda_administration_config_file_editor4_en.png)

 If you open a file, a text editor appears on the right-hand side in which the file can be edited.
 If you edit and save a file, a backup is automatically created in the defined backup directory.